-Chief Executive — Media Matters for Women International
+Senior journalist – Media Matters for Women Sierra Leone

-Ndeamoh Mansaray is an experienced broadcast journalist in Sierra Leone with recognized achievements in innovative radio programming targeting women and girls.
+Ndeamoh Mansaray is an experienced broadcast journalist based in Freetown (Western Area Rural District), Sierra Leone with recognised achievements in innovative radio programming targeting women and girls.
 She began her radio career at Cotton Tree News (CTN), the largest public service media project in post-war Sierra Leone, and continued her work as a journalist, presenter, and producer while earning her degree in Mass Communications from the University of Sierra Leone.
-UN Women selected Ndeamoh to travel to Addis Ababa, Ethiopia to participate in negotiations on the Sustainable Development Goals as the only civil society representative from Sierra Leone.
+UN Women selected Ndeamoh to travel to Addis Ababa, Ethiopia, to participate in negotiations on the Sustainable Development Goals as the only civil society representative from Sierra Leone.
 She is a member of Women in Media Sierra Leone and the Sierra Leone Association of Journalists.

-Project Director – Media Matters for Women (DRC)
+Country Director – Media Matters for Women DRC